 Sewer rehabilitation and pump station upgrades are planned for lower Port Jefferson.
-An approximate construction start-up date is January 2010.
-Slated costs are estimated at \$1.5 million.
+An approximate construction start-up date is January 2011.
+Slated costs are estimated at \$1.5 million and an operational start-up date is anticipated during January 2012.

-Suffolk County Sewer District #3, Southwest, New York (Suffolk County)
+Suffolk County Sewer District #3, Southwest